gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 * preelaborability of units

-* presence of elaboration control pragmas
+* presence of elaboration-control pragmas

 * invocations performed in elaboration code